 People coming to experience what we have to offer need to be independent, and happy to travel and explore the local area.
 Having your own transport will really let you get to know the Highlands as there is much of it without trains, and limited bus services.
 We are looking for people who are focused on helping and having input in the future of the crofting industry, sustainable living and eco tourism.
 Working on a farm is a fantastic experience, but it is dirty, often wet or cold, life or death, repetitive, dangerous, hard work.
 So is housekeeping in a farm house!

 You have to realise that every animal on this croft has a job - even the rabbits who are mowers.
 They are specialist in their breeding and type and therefore nothing like pet versions.
 Skills are required that you can hone, but previous experience is really important.
-For instance if you don't know why a sled dog doesn't go offlead or walk at heel, that a stallion is as deadly as a grizzly bear, or that a boar can slice through your skin with his tusks like a hot knife through butter you need to go learn about these things with pet horses, pigs and sled dogs/retired security dogs, before upping the anti and trying it out here.
+For instance if you don't know why a sled dog doesn't go offlead or walk at heel, that a stallion is as deadly as a grizzly bear, or that a boar can slice through your skin with his tusks you need to go learn about these things with pet horses, pigs and sled dogs/retired security dogs, before trying it out here.

 Make yourself familiar with the weather at the time of year you are coming.
-If you are unused to very cold temps, deep snow or wet weather and mud it’s probably best to come in spring and summer.
+If you are unused to very cold temps, deep snow or wet weather and mud it’s probably best to come in spring and summer (April - July).
 I have a blog post about the weather on the croft across the year and can send you a link if you want to enquire further.

-We specify a month minimum because learning the routine will be half of that.
-To learn the important information about each species on the croft, their needs, and their needs as individuals is not quick and it can change day by day as the weather improves or deteriorates.
-To gain construction skills, and to have your riding assessed is also not quick.
+To learn the important information about each species on the croft, their needs, and their needs as individuals is not quick and it can change day by day as the weather improves or deteriorates so if you apply to stay for less than a month then we will not consider you for animal care positions.
 Riding is not guaranteed as none of our horses are suitable for novices or anyone not trained in classical style of riding or the Parelli program.
-We would like to pass these skills on but it may be difficult to do around the projects and will have to be outside the 5hrs work.

 WHAT WE EXPECT TO SUPPLY AND WHAT YOU NEED TO BRING?